About

 Public offshore wind records, augmented by AI and improved by the community

-Boundary Layer is an open-source project for offshore wind intelligence, which aims to use AI to augment public information.
+Boundary Layer is a project for offshore wind intelligence that aims to use AI to augment public information.
 We do this by bringing together wind farm boundaries and turbine locations from authoritative sources, then using AI to conduct research on these projects with the aim of extracting detailed information and timelines, or to verify and provide confidence in the sources.
 For each wind farm we then aim to create a project dossier.

 Authoritative geometry first